When we lose loved ones, we treasure and find comfort in old photos that capture their memory.

 - Avoid areas with windows, pipes, and possible roof leaks to prevent water damage and fading from light exposure.
 Also, avoid areas with food and water that can attract insects and rodents.

 According to archivist and curator Bonnie Wilson, photo albums and archival boxes are the best photo storage methods.
 With archival boxes, you can easily file and organize your photos.
 However, photo albums are better for displaying your photos — just don’t overfill them.
-Just make sure to use acid-free materials, because the acids in paper products can damage photos.
+And make sure to use acid-free materials, because the acids in paper products can damage photos.

 You also should label your photos with a brief description and the name(s) of people in them.
 If you don’t know everyone’s full name, ask a family member who may know.
 If you’re writing on the back of photos, use a pencil or an archival felt-tipped pen.